Farm Frolics: Public Domain Status & Preservation

 The cartoon fell into the public domain in 1970 in the United States when United Artists, the copyright owners to the Associated Artists Productions package, failed to renew the copyright in time.
 As such, unrestored copies can be seen on various public domain VHS and DVD sets.
-The public domain short was remastered on the Looney Tunes Golden Collection: Volume 5, Disc 3.
+The public domain short was remastered on Disc 3 of the Looney Tunes Golden Collection: Volume 5 DVD, and was later released on HBO Max and Tubi.

 2022 Original Title Preservation

 On October 3, 2022, a YouTube user named Jerico Dvorak uploaded the original titles and opening and closing bullet-style sequences, as well as the scene with the grasshopper excised from the Blue Ribbon re-release.
 The video was made private on YouTube a few hours later.
 It was reuploaded one day later with approval from the Library of Congress.
-A YouTube user named Clem uploaded the original nitrate print a few months later.
+Another YouTube user named Clem uploaded the original nitrate print a few months later.